 We are committed to providing staff training and development programmes designed to help our employees enhancing their knowledge and skills to meet the challenges of a changing era.
 The Group recognises that the knowledge and skills of our employees are vital to the Group's continued business development and success, we, therefore, encourage our staff to pursue further with their professional development.
 We nominate staff to attend both internal and external training programmes from time to time and when appropriate.
 Our training programmes range from professional and technical training to personal development skills.
 In addition, the Group provides adequate job training to employees in order to equip them with practical knowledge and skills to tackle situations and challenges encountered in diverse work sites.
+Our internal training programmes are developed by the respective departments so as to be most relevant to their needs.
 To continuously attract new talents, the Group also provides education subsidies to encourage our staff in further developing their skills and broaden their knowledge.